Approximations for STERGMs Based on Cross-Sectional Data: Results

 \subsubsection{Simulation Results}

-The results of the \code{edges + degree(1)} simulations described in Section \ref{sec:simsetup} are shown in Figures \ref{fig:deg0.7}-\ref{fig:deg2.0}.
-The horizontal axes correspond to different \code{degree(1)} targets, and the vertical axes correspond to the relative errors in the network statistics.
-The dashed green horizontal lines mark zero error, and the solid purple vertical lines mark the mean \code{degree(1)} statistic for an edges-only model of the same mean degree (thus indicating where ``dyad-independence'' lies on the horizontal axes).
-The expectation that the new approximation is nearly exact for sparse, dyad-independent models is then supported by the fact that at the dyad-independent value of \code{degree(1)} (i.e., the purple line), the error with the new approximation (i.e., the red line) is very close to zero (i.e., the green line), regardless of duration.
-More generally, Figures \ref{fig:deg0.7}-\ref{fig:deg2.0} may be understood as demonstrating that in a neighborhood of a sparse, dyad-independent model, the new approximation outperforms the old approximation.
-The size of this neighborhood will vary from model to model, and in general we do not have any way of predicting how large it will be, or whether it will contain specific dyad-dependent models of interest.
+The results of the \texttt{edges + degree(1)} simulations described in Section \ref{sec:simsetup} are shown in Figure \ref{fig:edeg1}.
+The expectation that the new approximation is nearly exact for sparse, dyad-independent models is then supported by the fact that at the dyad-independent value of \texttt{degree(1)} (dashed purple line), the error with the new approximation (the red line) is very close to zero (dashed green line), regardless of duration.
+More generally, Figure \ref{fig:edeg1} may be understood as demonstrating that in a neighborhood of a sparse, dyad-independent model, the new approximation outperforms the old approximation.\footnote{Also included on these plots are the results of simulating the Markov chain R defined in Section \ref{sec:dd}.
+We discuss these results in Section \ref{sec:discussdd}.} The size of this neighborhood will vary from model to model, and in general we do not have any way of predicting how large it will be, or whether it will contain specific dyad-dependent models of interest.
 Both the new and old approximations tend to become more accurate as duration increases, consistent with observations made in \cite{Carnegie}.
-Also included on these plots are the results of simulating the Markov chain R defined in Section \ref{sec:dd}, showing that it eliminates the bias present in either of the dyad-independent-derived approximations across the full range of models tested.